FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-infra/README.md

 ## Before initialization

 Before using these scripts, download Terraform version 0.12.24 and unzip the downloadfile.
-Put the terraform.exe file in the root of the directory that this directory is in (or change the batch scripts).
-The server where these scripts are used must also have the AWS CLI, Python3 and boto3 installed.
+Put the terraform.exe file in the same directory as you used the git clone command: the scripts use the relative directory ../.. for this (you might want to change the batch scripts if this is different in your environment).The server where these scripts are used must also have the AWS CLI, Python3 and boto3 installed.

 The scripts use access keys of a user that is able to create, change and delete IAM users, groups, policies.
 It also needs permission on KMS keys, DynamoDB, Route53, Systems Manager etc.